mapbox/mapbox-navigation-ios/README.md

 ### Using Carthage

-To install Mapbox Navigation using [Carthage](https://github.com/Carthage/Carthage/) v0.35 or above:
+To install the MapboxNavigation framework using [Carthage](https://github.com/Carthage/Carthage/) v0.35 or above:

 1. Go to your [Mapbox account dashboard](https://account.mapbox.com/) and create an access token that has the `DOWNLOADS:READ` scope. **PLEASE NOTE: This is not the same as your production Mapbox API token.
 Make sure to keep it private and do not insert it into any Info.plist file.** Create a file named `.netrc` in your home directory if it doesn’t already exist, then add the following lines to the end of the file:
    ```